 Meet the Board

-Yuliya Yurchenko, Vice-Chair of CPERN
+Yuliya Yurchenko, Chair of CPERN

-I am a Senior Lecturer in Political Economy at the University of Greenwich, the Greenwich Political Economy Research Centre (GPERC) and the Political Economy, pic promo2Governance, Finance and Accountability Institute (PEGFA, Greenwich).
+I am a Senior Lecturer in Political Economy at the University of Greenwich, the Greenwich Political Economy Research Centre (GPERC) and the Political Economy, Governance, Finance and Accountability Institute (PEGFA, Greenwich).
 I teach and supervise on History of Economic Thought: Economics and Political Economy of Human-Nature relationship, and Business Ethics and CSR.

 I research state/society/capital complexes and their power dynamics, transnational class formation, modes of accumulation of capital, the limits of the possible embedded in them, and avenues of circumventing the latter interrogated through a transnational historical materialist/Neo-Gramscian methodological perspective.
 My empirical foci are: public services and policies (especially energy), the political economy of Ukraine, transforming landscapes of trade regimes (mainly TTIP and TiSA) and capital accumulation spaces; and global networks of policy platforms and lobby groups.